Let's compare scenarios

 - The early retirement adjustment is based on Sanjaya’s age and eligibility service at retirement.
 As a deferred member, he is no longer actively participating in and contributing to HOOPP, so his pension does not grow based on future earnings or service.
 Instead, his pension

 - That means he may receive a higher total value in pension payments than he would if he waited until age 57.
-Sanjaya should consider this, assuming that he and his family will still have sufficient retirement income once he fully retires, considering
+Sanjaya should consider this, provided that he and his family will still have sufficient retirement income after he fully retires, considering

 all income sources.